tbilbe/REVIT-SCRATCHPAD/README.md

 ### Room and Space Name Match :bookmark_tabs:
 Quick report to check if Arch and MEP models match on naming.

+## Warnings inside Revit Project :skull:
+This tool outputs to chart.js window at the minute it is a pie chart :cake:

+Write to excel database to collect information on project - and ultimately create understanding of what a consultant sees a stage 3 model is at.

 ---
 # TODOs! :o: